 7. Do a power pumping session

 In a supercharged pumping session, the idea behind power pumping is to pump more milk, so your body naturally produces more milk.
-Kicking the law of supply and demand into full gear, a power pumping schedule requires you to pump three times in a row with a 10-minute break in-between.
+Kicking the law of supply and demand into full gear, a power pumping schedule requires you to pump three times in a row with a 10-minute break.

 The Takeaway About Pumping Breast Milk

-Although it’s a commitment in itself because veering off your schedule (once you’ve set up one in place) can have a tremendous impact on your breast milk supply, pumping is a great way to nourish your little one with breast milk if breastfeeding doesn’t work for you.
+Although it’s a commitment in itself because veering off your schedule (once you’ve set up one in place) can tremendously impact your breast milk supply, pumping is a great way to nourish your little one with breast milk if breastfeeding doesn’t work for you.

 And for those with lifestyles that are not attuned to the demands of direct breastfeeding, exclusively pumping is the next best thing.
 But of course, it’s all up to you.
 Whether you decide to breastfeed or pump, it doesn’t diminish the love you have for your baby.
 Remember that, Mama, okay? 🙂